 Well, then the internet was invented and that's backfiring gloriously.

-We now take a brief diversion into history and the story behind the outside song.
+We now take a brief diversion into history and the story behind the outside song (also known as songs for sale).

 For decades the best and most popular singers made their name singing songs other people wrote.
 From Blues musicians who turned church and spiritual songs into their own open chord masterpieces to Frank Sinatra and Billie Holiday who used their masterful voices, phrasing, and timing to create vocal and Jazz classics.